James Horner: Career

 After Titanic, Horner continued to compose for major productions, including The Perfect Storm, A Beautiful Mind, Enemy at the Gates, The Mask of Zorro, The Legend of Zorro, House of Sand and Fog and Bicentennial Man.
 He also worked on smaller projects such as Iris, Radio and Bobby Jones: Stroke of Genius.
 He received his eighth and ninth Academy Award nominations for A Beautiful Mind (2001) and House of Sand and Fog (2003), but lost on both occasions to composer Howard Shore.

 Horner composed the 2006–2011 theme for the CBS Evening News, which was introduced during the debut of anchor Katie Couric on September 5, 2006.
 He wrote various treatments of the theme, explaining, "One night the show might begin with the Iranians obtaining a nuclear device, and another it might be something about a flower show...
 The tone needs to match the news."

 Horner collaborated again with James Cameron on his 2009 film Avatar, which became the highest-grossing film of all time, surpassing Cameron's own Titanic.
 Horner worked exclusively on Avatar for over two years.
 He said, "Avatar has been the most difficult film I have worked on, and the biggest job I have undertaken...
 I work from four in the morning to about ten at night, and that's been my way of life since March.
 That's the world I'm in now, and it makes you feel estranged from everything.
 I'll have to recover from that and get my head out of [it]."

 Avatar brought Horner his tenth Academy Award nomination, as well as nominations for the Golden Globe Award, British Academy Film Award and Grammy Award, all of which he lost to Michael Giacchino for Up.

 After Avatar, Horner wrote the score for the 2010 version of The Karate Kid, replacing Atli Örvarsson.
 In 2011, he scored Cristiada (also known as For Greater Glory), which was released a year later; and Black Gold.
-In 2012 he scored The Amazing Spider-Man, starring Andrew Garfield.
+In 2012 he scored The Amazing Spider-Man.
 In an interview on his website, Horner revealed that he did not return to compose the score for the sequel because he did not like how the movie resulted in comparison to the first movie, calling it "dreadful."
 He was replaced by Hans Zimmer.
 James Horner's theme for The Amazing Spider-Man would later be incorporated into the film Spider-Man: No Way Home, composed by Michael Giacchino.

 In early 2015, after a three-year hiatus, Horner wrote the music for the adventure film Wolf Totem, his fourth collaboration with director Jean-Jacques Annaud.